plembo/python-web-scraping/README.md

-# Learn to scape web pages with Python
+# Learn to scrape web pages with Python
+Basic tutorials on scraping web pages with Python 3 and BeautifulSoup 4.

 Resources: